Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 proposal envelope when `featureExport` is active.
-The `entropy_cr_dice`, `entropy_cr_random`, and `entropy_cr_status` Hook imports are independently gated by `featureConsensusEntropy`; they are unavailable before that amendment rule is enabled even if a stale entropy singleton happens to exist.
+The `entropy_cr_dice`, `entropy_cr_random`, and `entropy_cr_status` Hook imports are independently gated by `featureConsensusEntropy`; they are unavailable before that amendment rule is enabled even if a host view retains entropy from an amended parent.
 *Enforced:* the CE per-round enable latch is snapshotted from the *parent ledger's* rules; `ExtendedPosition` serializes to exactly the legacy 32-byte tx-set hash only when neither feature has populated a sidecar field.